 During the Boat People and Killing Fields crises, he addressed the GOP and Democratic National Convention Platform hearings, and helped lead a bipartisan effort to boost U.S. aid.
 He has testified on such issues as D.C. voting rights, student loans, campaign finance reform, refugee relief and winter heat-shutoffs.
 In 2015, Walker submitted his "Skies Are For Everyone (SAFE) Initiative" to the FAA Drone Registration Task Force and became a registered droner himself.

 A graduate of Loyola University of Chicago, Walker also attended Northern Illinois University, the School of the Art Institute of Chicago and Driscoll High School in Addison, IL.
 In the '60s, he was keyboardist for "The Lost Generation", a garage band popular in Chicago's western suburbs.

 An avid kayaker, Walker has competed in the DesPlaines River Marathon and others.
-He's paddled in the South China Sea, Gulf of Thailand, Sea of Cortez, Puerto Rico's Bioluminescent Bay, St. Martin's Ilet Pinel, Alaska's Mendenhall Glacier, Kailua Bay, Bahía de Mujeres, Exuma Sound (Eleuthera), La Bufadora, Islamorada, Santa Fe River, Tampa Bay, Sangamon River, Lake Michigan and an ice-choked I&M Canal.
-In the past year, Claude nearly drowned in Jamaica's Rio Bueno (no bueno) and took a scary-fun whitewater kayak class in Costa Rica.
+He's paddled in the South China Sea, Gulf of Thailand, Sea of Cortez, Puerto Rico's Bioluminescent Bay, St. Martin's Ilet Pinel, Alaska's Mendenhall Glacier, Kailua Bay, Bahía de Mujeres, Exuma Sound (Eleuthera), La Bufadora, Islamorada, Santa Fe River, Tampa Bay, Sangamon River, Lake Michigan, Chicago River (before it was cool) and an ice-choked I&M Canal.
+Recently, Claude nearly drowned in Jamaica's Rio Bueno (no bueno) and took a scary-fun whitewater kayak class in Costa Rica.

 A diehard Cubs fan, Walker is a snorkeler, musician, dog-lover, architecture fan, historic preservationist and Civil War buff.